TheJollyLaMa/jolly-sim-siddhi/README.md

 - 🚧 **Community Features:** Introduce features for community interaction like proposition voting and microlending.
 - 🚧 **Gamification:** Introducing some games to explore the benefits of gamification for introducing people to Web3 and the Decent Smart Home Sim Siddhi way of life.
 - 🚧 **Onboarding:** Trying new ways to get people interested and earning right at home!
+- 🚧 **DeFi, Liquidity Providing, & MarketMaking:** Unlock the network of micro economies arising from homes that have their necessities accoutned for.

 ## 🛠️ Technologies Used